 Dr Shauna Janssen

-I am an interdisciplinary artist-researcher working and living in Tiohtià:ke/Mooniyang/Montréal, on the unceded Indigenous lands of the Kanien’kehá:ka Nation.
-My teaching, research, and creative practice are consonant with interdisciplinary practices.
-My scenographic and performative explorations with and within cities includes site-responsive performances/installations, urban interventions, community engagement, and intersectional collaborative approaches to art making in the urban realm.
+I am an interdisciplinary artist-researcher and educator working and living in Tiohtià:ke/Mooniyang/Montréal, on the unceded Indigenous lands of the Kanien’kehá:ka Nation.
+My teaching, research, and creative practice are consonant with performative, site-specific, intersectional and collaborative approaches to art making.

-At Concordia I am Associate Professor of Performance Creation in the Department of Theatre, a University Research Chair in Performative Urbanism (New Scholar 2018-2023), and research associate with lePARC (performing arts research cluster) housed at the Milieux Institute for Arts, Culture and Technology.
+At Concordia I am Associate Professor of Performance Creation in the Department of Theatre, a University Research Chair in Performative Urbanism (New Scholar 2018-2023), research associate with lePARC (performing arts research cluster), and Studio Director of the Immersive Storytelling lab housed at Milieux Institute for Arts, Culture and Technology.
 I was the Director of the Institute for Urban Futures from 2018-2020.
-I am co-convener of the international research network for Theatre & Architecture(s) (2021-2025 - International Federation of Theatre Research), and served as the Quebec Representative for the Canadian Association of Theatre Research (CATR) between 2018 and 2021.
-Since 2019 I have been an associate artist with Imago Theatre (Montreal), focusing on feminist approaches to urban dramaturgy and performance creation.

 My transversal approach to teaching has been shaped by twenty years as an educator and organizer in the field of theatre and twenty years experience working professionally, in the performing and live arts; devising, staging, managing and touring, nationally and internationally new contemporary Canadian works created for theatre, opera, and dance.
 In Canada, I have worked with companies such as Volcano Theatre, Theatre Columbus, the Tarragon and Factory Theatres, Queen of Puddings, Buddies in Bad Times Theatre, among others, as well as toured with theatre projects to the Belfry Theatre, Citadel Theatre, the Manitoba Theatre Centre, and the National Arts Centre.

-I regularly supervise graduate researchers working across the fields of contemporary performance creation, theatre, architecture and design, geography and urban studies, and studio arts, housed within Concordia's Individualized Program, and the Humanities PhD - Centre for Interdisciplinary Studies in Society and Culture.
-If you are a potential graduate student and would like to work with me, I am interested in supervising research projects on contemporary performance and spatial practices taking place within the city, the spatial politics of urban change, site-specific and intermedial performance creation, performance design and scenography, (histories of) art and urban activism, urban dramaturgy, queer and feminist spatial practices, interdisciplinary performance research-creation methodologies, and open to working with adjacent fields of study.
+I regularly supervise graduate researchers working across the fields of contemporary performance creation, architecture and design, immersive and new media technologies, geography and urban studies, studio arts, housed within Concordia's Individualized Program, and the Humanities PhD - Centre for Interdisciplinary Studies in Society and Culture.
+If you are a potential graduate student and would like to work with me, I am interested in supervising research projects on contemporary performance and spatial practices taking place within the city, the spatial politics of urban change, site-specific and intermedial performance creation, immersive design, performance technologies and scenography, (histories of) art and urban activism, urban dramaturgy, queer and feminist performance practices, interdisciplinary performance research-creation methodologies, and open to working with adjacent fields of study.
 Research-creation applicants must have a strong commitment to critical theory and writing, as well as practice.

 Undergraduate courses taught: